Álex Serrano (footballer)

-Alejandro 'Álex' Serrano García (born 6 February 1995) is a Spanish professional footballer who plays as a central or attacking midfielder for Bulgarian First League club FC Hebar Pazardzhik.
+Alejandro "Álex" Serrano García (born 6 February 1995) is a Spanish professional footballer who plays as a central or attacking midfielder for Azerbaijan Premier League club Turan Tovuz.

 Club career

 Born in Barcelona, Catalonia, Serrano finished his development with Sporting de Gijón's cantera.
 He made his senior debut at only 15 with the reserves in the 2010–11 season, in Segunda División B.

-In August 2013, Serrano was promoted to the main squad which competed in Segunda División.
-He played his first game as a professional on 12 January of the following year, starting in a 0–0 away draw against CD Tenerife.
+In August 2013, Serrano was promoted to the main squad which competed in the Segunda División.
+He played his first game as a professional on 12 January 2014, starting in a 0–0 away draw against CD Tenerife.

 Serrano signed with RCD Espanyol on 22 June 2015, being assigned to the B side also in the third division.
 On 8 July of the following year he moved to another reserve team, RCD Mallorca B of the same league.

 On 30 January 2018, after six competitive appearances with Mallorca's first team, Serrano joined Celta de Vigo B. He went on to represent, in quick succession and still in the third tier, Salamanca CF UDS, CF Talavera de la Reina and UE Cornellà.

 Serrano made his debut in top-flight football in the 2021–22 campaign, signing with GKS Górnik Łęczna of the Polish Ekstraklasa.
 His first match in the competition took place on 13 September 2021, when he came on as a late substitute for Damian Gąska in the 3–2 home win over Wisła Płock.

-On 1 September 2022, he left the club by mutual consent.
+On 1 September 2022, Serrano left the club by mutual consent.
+Later that month, he joined FC Hebar Pazardzhik of the First Professional Football League (Bulgaria).
+He switched teams and countries again in summer 2023, on a one-year contract at Turan Tovuz in the Azerbaijan Premier League.